 - A Scorer, computes center-weighted term vectors, (centroids), which each represent the weighted center of the term vector of each cluster.
 The centroids are computed from each of the potential refinement clusters.
 Scores assigned to each unique search query in each of the potential refinement clusters can be based on the number of stored documents with which the search query is associated and the distance from the centroid.

 - A Presenter, which identifies the substantially highest scoring search queries as one or more query refinements to the user.
 Details of the formulation of the search query refinements, such as the term vectors, clusters, potential refinement clusters, centroids, and scores, are kept within the query refinement engine, so that a user will only be aware of the actual suggested query refinements.

-The patent application goes into more details regarding the precomputation process, the finding of candidate alternative queries through the use of search results and log file data and cached data, and how those candidates lead to actual alternative queries that are presented to a user.
+The query refinements patent application goes into more details regarding the precomputation process, the finding of candidate alternative queries through the use of search results and log file data and cached data, and how those candidates lead to actual alternative queries that are presented to a user.

 I find the most interesting thing about this approach is how user data, through log files and cached information, is incorporated into results.

-There are probably some hints in the document for people creating content on web sites, on how to best show up in some of these alternative results.
+There are probably some hints in the document for people creating content on websites, on how to best show up in some of these alternative results.
 Taking a careful look at words you think people will search for, and what appears in Google’s results for those search phrases may tell you something about how your pages will be treated by this search refinement approach.

-As a disclaimer, the processes described in this patent application shows one way to achieve query refinements.
+As a disclaimer, the processes described in this query refinements patent application shows one way to achieve query refinements.
 There’s no guarantee that this is actually the approach used, but it’s worth looking at if you are interested in how Google might be coming up with these alternative results.